How To Do A Proper New Car Test Drive

 Are there any blind spots?

-If you're considering other options try to schedule all test drives back-to-back, that way the experience will be fresh in your memory and you'll be able to compare the cars more accurately.
+If you’re considering other options, try to schedule your test drives back-to-back.
+That way the experience will be fresh in your memory and you’ll be able to compare the cars better.
+Don’t commit to negotiating the price yet because there’s one more thing you should do before that.

 * Offers on this site are available only to residents of the United States.
 Reproduction in whole or in part in any form or medium without express written permission of BuyingAdvice.com, INC., is prohibited.
 BuyingAdvice.com, INC., uses reasonable efforts to ensure the accuracy of information posted on this site, but does not provide any guaranty of accuracy.
 There may be errors, inaccuracies or omissions in information on this site.
 Accordingly, BuyingAdvice.com, INC., disclaims any responsibility or liability for errors, inaccuracies or omissions.
 Your privacy is our policy.